MagEpub/Open/README.md

 3) This is some beginner level documentation for the Automa Chrome Plugin, which I discovered about a week ago and may be just the thing for an RPA (robotic process automation) project I'm working on.
 4) I wasn't having much luck with how the variables and data is stored (I don't know javascript or .json), but I realized I could store the information on the web page, and it would be a great tool for beginners.

+<b> If you are brand new to Automa scroll down to "Let's begin"</b>

 Before starting:  Install Automa from the Chrome web store, and make sure file access is enabled

 How it works